How do I mount an encrypted Amazon EFS file system to a pod in Amazon EKS?

 aws efs describe-file-systems --query "FileSystems[*].FileSystemId" --output text

 6. Go to the pv.yaml file in the /examples/kubernetes/encryption_in_transit/specs/ directory.
-Then, replace the value of VolumeHandle with the FileSystemId of the Amazon EFS file system that needs to be mounted.
+Then, replace the value of VolumeHandle with the FileSystemId of the Amazon EFS file system that you're mounting.
 For example:

 apiVersion: v1